 Outdoor storage is prohibited except as provided below:

-The existing shipping containers on the site shall be removed, and one (1) lean-to structure with surrounding fencing shall be constructed at the onset of the project for use as outdoor storage.
-The lean-to and fencing must be located in the area designated on the approved site plan and shall be designed and maintained in a neat and orderly appearance.
-The materials and colors of the lean-to and fencing shall match or complement the primary structure, as determined by the Zoning Administrator.
+The existing shipping containers on the site shall be removed, and one (1) lean-to structure with surrounding walls shall be constructed as part of the initial phase of site improvements.
+A building permit for the lean-to and walls must be obtained and construction initiated prior to, or concurrently with, the first building permit issued for any other improvements on the site.
+The lean-to and walls must be located in the area designated on the approved site plan and shall be designed and maintained in a neat and orderly appearance.
+The materials and colors of the lean-to and walls shall match or complement the primary structure, as determined by the Zoning Administrator.

-The lean-to structure shall be the only permitted area for outdoor storage on the property.
+The lean-to structure shall be the only permitted area for storage on the property.

 No shipping containers or other detached storage buildings shall be permitted on the property at any time.

-The outdoor storage area shall be used solely for storage purposes related to the business and shall not be accessible to the general public.
+The lean-to storage area shall be used solely for storage purposes related to the business and shall not be accessible to the general public.

 A minimum of one (1) commercial grade, walk-in, humidor shall be in operation during business hours.